bik3te/myPortableKB/guidelines/internal/Pass-the-hash.md

 # How-To Pass-the-hash (PtH)
+NetNTLM is a Windows challenge-response protocol that is mainly used where Kerberos is not supported.
+In NetNTLM, the server sends to the client a random 8-byte nonce as a challenge, and the client calculates a response that processes the challenge with the NTLM hash as the key, which is the MD4 hash of the user's password.
+Because the NTLM hash is the key to calculate the response, the victim's cleartext password is not required to authenticate, hence retrieving the NTLM hash is almost equivalent to stealing a plain text password.

 You can use many many tools to perform PtH.
 The only required things are:
 * A username (and its domain if not local...)
 * Its NTLM hash